 The second was with ActionAid India, at New Delhi, for a month.
 I worked on the Street Vendors Act, 2014, analysing the good and bad things about it, mainly researching on how it could be manipulated by the authorities and be a bane for the street vendors.

 My third internship was at the Centre of Science and Technology for Rural Development (COSTFORD), Thiruvananthapuram, Kerala.
 This was the fieldwork for my dissertation.
 For a month, I interviewed the people at Karimadom Colony, Thiruvananthapuram, studying their post-slum rehabilitation experiences.
 I observed that the beneficiaries were generally happy about getting to live in much better places now, though there were some tensions along the lines of allocation of houses.

-After my post graduation, I joined the Andhra Pradesh State Development Planning Society (APSDPS), at Hyderabad, in April 2015.
-This is where I currently work.
-APSDPS is a part of the Planning Department, Government of Andhra Pradesh in April 2015 and worked there for four years.
+After my post graduation, I joined the Planning Department, Government of Andhra Pradesh in April 2015 and worked there for four years.
 I worked majorly on five fronts- Sustainable Development Goals (SDGs), monitoring system in government, measuring multidimensional poverty, framework for happiness and ease of living, and building partnerships.
-We did everything in teams, so I’ve my super cools colleagues to thank for what I’ve been able to do.
+We did everything in teams, so I’d my super cool colleagues to thank for everything I was able to do.